mockyeah/mockyeah/packages/mockyeah-docs/book/CLI/CLI.md

   Options:

-    -g, --groups [name]  record with these named groups from configuration (comma-separated and/or repeatable) -o, --only [regex]   only record calls to URLs matching given regex pattern (repeatable) -h, --use-headers    record headers to response options -l, --use-latency    record latency to response options
+    -g, --group, --groups [name]  record with these named groups from configuration (comma-separated and/or repeatable) -o, --only [regex]   only record calls to URLs matching given regex pattern (repeatable) -h, --use-headers    record headers to response options -l, --use-latency    record latency to response options